croct-tech/plug-react/README.md

 ### Plugging in

-You connect Croct to React with the `<CroctProvider/ >` component.
-The `<CroctProvider/ >` uses a regular React's `<Context.Provider />` to wrap your React app and make the SDK available anywhere in your component tree.
+You connect Croct to React with the `<CroctProvider />` component.
+The `<CroctProvider />` uses a regular React's `<Context.Provider />` to wrap your React app and make the SDK available anywhere in your component tree.

-We suggest putting the `<CroctProvider/ >` somewhere high in your app, above any component that might be personalized, ideally in the top-level `<App/>` component.
+We suggest putting the `<CroctProvider />` somewhere high in your app, above any component that might be personalized, ideally in the top-level `<App/>` component.

 ```tsx